• Home

 Precision Piano Moving and Storage

-1. How often: About every six months is the most optimal, but at least once a year is a good rule of thumb, since humidity changes are what affect the tuning stability of a piano more than any other factor, but this is certainly not a hard-and-fast rule.
+- How often: About every six months is the most optimal, but at least once a year is a good rule of thumb, since humidity changes are what affect the tuning stability of a piano more than any other factor, but this is certainly not a hard-and-fast rule.
 It's helpful to have your piano serviced and tuned at least once every two or three years at the minimum to prevent smaller problems from becoming larger issues over time.
+In many ways a piano is a lot like a car: the longer it goes without any maintenance, the more likely it is that a little problem can turn into a bigger problem over time.

-1. Value: A piano's value is as a musical instrument and not as a piece of furniture, which is why its worth doesn't increase with age.
+- Value: A piano's value is as a musical instrument and not as a piece of furniture, which is why its worth doesn't increase with age as components wear out and its performance degrades.
 A quick way to determine the relative value is to perform an Internet search for pianos of similar style and age.

 Quality of sound, workmanship, how the piano "feels" to play and overall condition are perhaps larger factors to consider than in looking for a particular brand.
 Here are a few things that you can check when shopping for a good used piano:

-1. Open up the top lid on an upright or remove the music desk on a grand and have a look for rust around the tuning pins and the strings; this can often indicate that the piano has been exposed to extreme moisture conditions and may have internal water damage.
-The piano will likely be difficult or impossible to tune without breaking strings.
+- Open up the top lid on an upright or remove the music desk on a grand and have a look for rust around the tuning pins and the strings; this can often indicate that the piano has been exposed to extreme moisture conditions and may have internal water damage.
+The piano will likely be difficult or impossible to tune without string breakage and it may not hold its tune well.

 The old adage "An ounce of prevention is worth a pound of cure" is very much applicable to vermin infestation in a piano.
 You can place mouse traps or warfarin tablets in the following locations: